 What to expect as a patient

-Patients may arrive to the Emergency Department by ambulance or they may self-present.
-Some patients may be referred by their GP.
+Patients arriving at the Emergency Department (ED) of St. Vincent’s University Hospital may arrive by ambulance, self-present or be referred by their GP.

 Step 1: Reception

-• All patients, on arrival to the Emergency Department are directed immediately to the reception area
+- Upon arrival at the Emergency Department, all patients are directed immediately to the reception area.

-• A set of medical records is prepared and the patient will be provided with an identification bracelet.
-Any notes from previous Emergency Department attendances will also be accessed
+- A set of medical records are prepared and the patient is provided with an identification bracelet.
+Any notes from previous Emergency Department attendances will also reviewed.

 Step 2: Triage

-• The patient may be asked to take a seat in the lounge area outside Triage or may be directed to one of the zones in the Emergency Department for immediate care.
+- Based on their needs, the patient may be asked to take a seat in the lounge area outside Triage or be directed to a specific zone in the Emergency Department for immediate care.

 Step 3: Clinical treatment areas